Fixation times on directed graphs: Results

 \subsection{Fixation time is \short{} when selection advantage is strong enough}

 As our first main result, we prove that the fixation time on any directed graph is \short{}, provided that the mutant fitness advantage $r$ is large enough.

-As an illustration, for every $N=2k$ consider a two-layer graph $\twolayer_N$ depicted in \cref{fig:transient}(a).
-It consists of two layers of $k-1$ nodes each, a source node $v_0$ and a final node $v_{2k}$.
-The grey segments represent two-way edges.
-Starting from node $v_0$, mutants eventually propagate through the first layer, through the second layer, and to the final node.
-But while spreading through the first layer, they are under an increased pressure due to the resident nodes in the second layer.
+As an illustration, for every $N=4k$ we consider a graph $\twolayer_N$ depicted in \cref{fig:transient}(a).
+It consists of four columns of $k$ nodes each.
+The grey edges within the yellow region are two-way.
+The black one-way edges point from the side columns to the middle columns.
+When mutants initially occupy the left part of the graph, the only way forward for them is to progress upward through the third column.
+But while there, mutants are under an increased pressure due to the resident nodes in the rightmost column.
+The same applies to residents.
+They can only make progress by climbing upward through the second column, but there they are under pressure due to mutants in the leftmost column.
 As a consequence, the fixation time crucially depends on $r$.
 When $r= 1.1$, \cref{fig:transient}(b) shows that the fixation time scales exponentially in $N$ (that is, it is long).
-In contrast, in the limit of large $r$ the fixation time scales polynomially in $N$, that is, it is \short.
+In contrast, in the limit of large $r$ the fixation time is less than $N^2$, that is, it is \short.